HackRU/sledge/docs/Architects.md

 request workflow common to many project on Github: develop on a fork and open a pull request when you want your features merged into the main branch.
 Your pull request will have to build, pass a linter, pass tests and be approved before it will be merged in.
-The first two will be automated with Travis CI.
+The first three will be automated with Travis CI.
 The linter acts as our style guide.

 ## Further Information